umutbaykan/flask-tutorial/README.md

 **Backend**
 - User authentication and verification are handled through server-side sessions.
 Users do not send their IDs with each action, except during the initial login process.
 - API calls are made to backend server for initial game creation and loading, providing verification checks.
-- Game model objects have serialize/deserialize methods to enable bidirectional transfer of game related data as JSON objects between the frontend and backend.
+- Everything related to a particular game state is stored in a game model object.
+This object has serialize/deserialize methods to enable transfer of game-related data as a JSON object between the frontend and backend, as well as the database when required.
 - Game actions are processed through events, and the updated game state JSON object is sent to all players in the room whenever there is an update.
 - Backend validations ensure that unauthorized users cannot join games in progress or bypass checks by manually entering URLs in the browser.
-- Games are saved to the database at the end of each turn, while the game state is accessed through memory caching.
-The global room object stores all game state information.
+- Games are saved to the database at the end of each turn, while the game object is accessed through in memory-storage.
+The global room object stores all game objects.
+- Available games in the global room object are broadcasted to every user in the lobby to display them in real-time.

 **Frontend**
 - The App.js file serves as the main component and contains all event listeners.
-Received information is stored in contexts and accessed by child components that require it.
+Received information is stored in React contexts and accessed by child components.
 - The game state object holds crucial data related to the game.
 The backend removes any information related to the opponent's ship positions before sending it to the frontend.
-- Upon receiving login verification from the backend, the user ID is stored in a session cookie, enabling access to protected routes.
 - Game actions are emitted as events to the backend, with accompanying data sent as JSON and deciphered on the backend.
+If validated, these actions change the game model object in the backend, which is emitted to frontend through an update event.
+- Upon receiving login verification from the backend, the user ID is stored in a session cookie in the frontend, enabling access to protected routes.

 Some aspects are still undergoing development and are likely to change: